tasnimzotder/hacktoberfest-2020/_hackbars/mukhtar_zotder.md

 ---

-## Wiithout nature, we are nothing.
+## With out nature, we are nothing.

 ![Death and Life]({{site.baseurl}}/assets/images/mukhtar_zotder.jpg)